mkaganm/mkaganm/README.md

   [<img src="https://img.shields.io/badge/Medium-red?style=for-the-badge&logo=medium&logoColor=white" width="" height="25">](https://medium.com/@mustafakaganmeric)

   ## About me
   Hi, I am Mustafa Kağan Meriç.
-I graduated from Gazi University Electrical&Electronic Engineering program.
+I graduated from Gazi University Electrical & Electronic Engineering program.
+I started my career as a Software Developer in Test and I want to continue my career as a Backend Developer.
+I enjoy continuously learning about new technologies.
+I am actively developing with Golang and Java.
+I deeply enjoy developing with Golang.
 I am very confident in my ability to learn.
 I am interested in backend.
 I want to improve myself in these area.
-I am currently working with Golang and Java languages.

   # Tech I Use